-Indicator Title Progress Report on the Establishment of the Beneficial Business owners nip register Definition South Africa is a member of the G20, therefore a member of the Financial Action Task Force (FATF).
+Indicator Title Progress Report on the establishment of a Beneficial Business Ownership Register and the Integrated Business Ownership Register Definition South Africa is a member of the G20, therefore a member of the Financial Action Task Force (FATF).
 FATF advocates for economies to be transparent about ultimate beneficial owners of legal entities.
 As the CIPC, we are expected to develop a registration and filing capability to collect Ultimate Beneficial Owner (UBO) information on incorporation of legal entities; on amendments and during annual returns.
 We are also expected to verify the information and adopt a risk-based approach in investigations and enforcement by using triangulated data from both local and international authorities.
 After the concept and business case are done, the UBO system needs to be developed and user tested, and deployment is dependent on the Companies Act Amendment and Regulations being finalized by the dtic .
-Source of data Management report with signed off supporting documentation Method of calculation/ Assessment Measured against project plan Means of Verification Signed Management report with signed off supporting documentation Assumptions Appropriate resourcing and budget A legal regime which empowers us to act Capable ICT infrastructure and environment Disaggregation of Beneficiaries (where applicable) Target for Women: N/A Target for Youth: N/A Target for People with Disabilities: N/A Spatial Transformation (where applicable) Reflect on contribution to spatial transformation priorities: N/A Reflect on the spatial impact area: N/A Calculation type Cumulative (Year - End) Cumulative (Year to date) X Non-cumulative Reporting cycle Quarterly and annually Desired performance That Phase 2 of the Beneficial Ownership Register is implemented earlier than planned Indicator responsibility The Senior Manager: Corporate Compliance Disclosure Regulation is responsible for managing and reporting on this indicator.
+Source of data Management report with signed off supporting documentation Method of calculation/ Assessment Measured against project plan Means of Verification Signed Management report with signed off supporting documentation Assumptions Appropriate resourcing and budget A legal regime which empowers us to act Capable ICT infrastructure and environment Disaggregation of Beneficiaries (where applicable) Target for Women: N/A Target for Youth: N/A Target for People with Disabilities: N/A Spatial Transformation (where applicable) Reflect on contribution to spatial transformation priorities: N/A Reflect on the spatial impact area: N/A Calculation type Cumulative (Year - End) Cumulative (Year to date) X Reporting cycle Non-cumulative Quarterly and annually Desired performance That Phase 2 of the Beneficial Ownership Register is implemented earlier than planned Indicator responsibility The Senior Manager: Corporate Compliance Disclosure Regulation is responsible for managing and reporting on this indicator.

-10.3.5 Pro-Active Investigations in response to contraventions of the Companies Act No 71 of 2008 by Companies identified in the State Capture Report
+8.3.5 Pro-Active Investigations in response to contraventions of the Companies Act No 71 of 2008 by Companies identified in the State Capture Report

 Indicator Title Number of Pro-Active Investigations in response to contraventions of the Companies Act No 71 of 2008 by Companies identified in the State Capture Report Definition Reviewing the state-capture report to assess information in order to identify the noncompliance or contraventions of the Companies Act.
-This will include analysis of documents, making inquiries, interviewing, and profiling companies and individual directors, as well as liaising with other law enforcement agencies Source of data Analysis report including correspondence with companies and individuals Method of calculation/ Assessment Number of analysis reports Means of Verification Signed analysis report by senior manager Assumptions Assumptions are risk and enabling factors-external condition direct control of the project.
-Therefore, the outcome is deperative coordination between concerned parties; Availability of budget for required resources; Stakeholder collaboration.
-Disaggregation of Beneficiaries (where applicable) Target for Women: N/A Target for Youth: N/A Target for People with Disabilities: N/A Spatial Transformation (where applicable) Reflect on contribution to spatial transformation priori Reflect on the spatial impact area: N/A ties: N/A Calculation type Cumulative (Year - End) Cumulative (Year to date) Non-cumulative X Reporting cycle Quarterly and annually Desired performance Increased number of pre-investigations than indicated Indicator responsibility The Senior Manager: Corporate Governance Surveillance and Enforcement
+This will include analysis of documents, making inquiries, interviewing, and profiling companies and individual directors, as well as liaising with other law enforcement agencies Source of data Analysis report including corresponden ce with cor npanies and individuals Method of calculation/ Assessment Number of analysis reports Means of Verification Signed analysis report by senior manag ger Assumptions Assumptions are risk and enabling factor direct control of the project.
+Therefore • Positive coordination between co • Availability of budget for required • Stakeholder collaboration. , the outco oncerned pa me is dependent on the following: arties; Disaggregation of Beneficiaries (where applicable) Target for Women: N/A Target for Youth: N/A Target for People with Disabilities: N/A Spatial Transformation (where applicable) Reflect on contribution to spatial Reflect on the spatial impact area ation priorities: N/A Calculation type Cumulative (Year - End) Cumulative (Year to date) Non-cumulative x - Reporting cycle Quarterly and annually 1 Desired performance Increased number of pre-investigations than indicated Indicator responsibility The Senior Manager: Corporate Goverr nance Surve eillance and Enforcement

-10.3.6 Targeted proactive pre-investigations
+8.3.6 Targeted proactive pre-investigations